-"Revising Fiction" is an intensive workshop for writers who've completed a full draft of a novel and want help bringing it to the next level.
+"Revising Fiction" is an intensive master workshop for writers who've completed a full draft of a novel and want help bringing it to the next level.
 It's based on a method that I developed for my own novels involving a series of edits, each one focusing on a different aspect of the work.
 Big ticket items come first, since there's no point fine-tuning scenes that may not make the cut: the arc of the story, where it begins and ends, pacing and tension.
 Another session will deal with subplots by reading only those scenes in which the subplot takes place.
 Writers will also consider the themes of their stories, which often emerge at some point in the writing process, and what can be done to strengthen and clarify those themes.

 Another major edit focuses on characterization.
-Students look at character arcs by reading only those scenes in which each major character appears, to ensure the character is constantly motivated and evolving.
+Writers look at character arcs by reading only those scenes in which each major character appears, to ensure the character is constantly motivated and evolving.
 Secondary characters are also scrutinized: Are they doing their jobs, earning their keep?

 At that point participants are ready for some fine-tuning.
 A separate reading isolates dialogue; another looks at description and setting.
 Each scene is evaluated as a thing in itself: Is it pleasing, is it shapely, does it start and end in appropriate places, does the ending draw the reader further on?
 The final edit (the only one most novice writers do) is a sentence-by-sentence edit for language and style.